OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 using lower_bounds and upper_bounds respectively.

 The CONMIN driver can actually handle more sophisticated objective expressions that are functions of multiple simulation variables using the StringRef.
-For example, if the user wants to maximize accel_time instead of minimizing it, this can be done by negating the expression:
+For example, if you want to maximize *accel_time* instead of minimizing it, you can do it by negating the expression:

 .. _Code11: